Effective-one-body waveforms for extreme-mass-ratio binaries: Consistency with second-order gravitational self-force quasicircular results and extension to nonprecessing spins and eccentricity: Abstract

 \section{Abstract}

-A recent study [Phys.~Rev.~D~106 (2022) 6, 064049] introduced a complete effective-one-body (EOB) model for extreme-mass-ratio-inspirals (EMRIs), which builds upon the {\tt TEOBResumS-Dali} model, incorporates aligned spins (both on the primary and on the secondary) as well as orbital eccentricity and crucially relies on conservative first-order gravitational self-force (1GSF) results recasted within the resummed EOB potentials.
-A comparison of the quasi-circular, nonspinning version of this model with recently obtained waveforms at 2GSF accuracy prompted the improvement of the analytical content of the 0th-order post-adiabatic (0PA) EOB fluxes, both at infinity and through the black hole horizon, that enter the resummed radiation reaction force.
-In particular the infinity flux, including modes up to $\ell =8$, was extended to $3^{+19}$PN accuracy, meaning that 3PN comparable-mass terms are hybridized with higher PN test-particle terms up to 22PN relative order.
-Here, exploiting our gained awareness of the importance of the 0PA fluxes, we show that the EOB/GSF agreement can be further improved by also including the $3^{+19}$PN-accurate $\ell=9$ and $\ell=10$ modes in the flux at infinity.
-For a standard EMRI with mass ratio $q \equiv m_1/m_2 = 5 \times 10^4$ and $m_2 = 10 M_\odot$, the accumulated EOB/2GSF dephasing is $\lesssim $~rad for $\sim 1$~yr of evolution.
-We finally provide an efficient implementation of the model that includes both spin and eccentricity, paving the way for the systematic use of {\tt TEOBResumS} in the construction of physically complete and accurate waveform templates for EMRIs.
+We present a first complete implementation of an effective-one-body (EOB) model for extreme-mass-ratio inspirals (EMRIs) that incorporates aligned spins (on both the primary and the secondary) as well as orbital eccentricity.
+The model extends \Dali{} for these binaries by (i) recasting conservative first-order gravitational self-force (1GSF) information in the resummed EOB potentials; (ii) employing a post-Newtonian (PN) $3^{+19}$PN-accurate (3PN comparable-mass terms hybridized with test-particle terms up to 22PN relative order) expression for the gravitational-wave flux at infinity; (iii) using an improved implementation of the horizon flux that better approximates its test-mass representation.
+With respect to our previous work [Phys.~Rev.~D 106 (2022) 8, 084062], we demonstrate that the inclusion of the $3^{+19}$PN-accurate $\ell=9$ and $\ell=10$ modes in the flux at infinity significantly improves the model's agreement with second-order accurate GSF (2GSF) circular waveforms.
+For a standard EMRI with mass ratio $q \equiv m_1/m_2 = 5 \times 10^4$ and $m_2 = 10 M_\odot$, the accumulated EOB/2GSF dephasing is $\lesssim $~rad for $\sim 1$~yr of evolution, which is consistent with the standard accuracy requirements for EMRIs.
+We also showcase the generation of eccentric and spinning waveforms and discuss future extensions of our EOB towards a physically complete model for EMRIs.